5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 - `MaskFind`(HEX): If some bit=1, we look for an exact match, if=0, we ignore the difference.
 - `MaskReplace` (HEX): if a bit=1, we make a replacement.
 If a bit=0, we leave it as is.
-- `Disabled`: Disbales the renaming rule.
+- `Disabled`: Disables the renaming rule.
 - `Procedure`: Name of the procedure we are looking for.
 The real name may be longer, but the comparison is done by a substring.
 Make sure the substring occurs only in this procedure.
 In OpenCore, this is called `Base`.
 - `RangeFind`: Length of codes to search.
 In general, just the size of this procedure, or less.
 This way we speed up the search without going through all the millions of strings.
 - `StartPattern` was existed before the character patch.
 It is the starting point from which to look for our pattern.
 If we know the name of the procedure, `StartPattern` is hardly needed anymore.